apache/cordova-plugin-wkwebview-engine/README.md

 Limitations
 --------

 There are several [known issues](https://issues.apache.org/jira/issues/?jql=project%20%3D%20CB%20AND%20labels%20%3D%20wkwebview-known-issues) with the official Cordova WKWebView plugin.
-The Ionic team thinks we have resolved several issues in this plugin.
+The Ionic team thinks we have resolved several of the major issues.
 Please [let us know](https://github.com/driftyco/cordova-plugin-wkwebview-engine/issues) if something isn't working as expected.